hashicorp/terraform-provider-google/website/docs/r/gke_hub_feature.html.markdown

   (Optional)
   Specifies whether the Config Sync Repo is in hierarchical or unstructured mode

+* `prevent_drift` -
+  (Optional)
+  Set to true to enable the Config Sync admission webhook to prevent drifts.
+If set to `false`, disables the Config Sync admission webhook and does not prevent drifts.

 * `git` -
   (Optional)
   Git repo configuration for the cluster